 We worship @ 10:30am Sunday mornings.
 Our service is open to everyone.
-We gather in our quaint sanctuary where we pray together, share together, sing together and challenge each other to be church in the community.
+We gather in our sanctuary at 1125 Mahoning Street, Milton, where we pray together, share together, sing together and challenge each other to be church in the community.

 We believe church is important to share with our children.
 We enjoy having babies and young children participate in our service.
 Pastor Tim shares a children’s message with children (all ages) mid-service.
 Afterward children may go (age 3-K) to the Fellowship Hall for a special story time overseen by Safe Sanctuary certified leaders.

 We serve communion the first Sunday of every month and during special services.
 We believe communion is open to all, yet required by none and includes children (with their parents’ permission).

 Come early for Worship and join us for coffee, snacks, and some great conversation and/or feel free to stay and fellowship following the service.

 Saint Paul's is here for everyone.
 If you find yourself unable to get to church, need a ride or some assistance around the house, contact us!
 We are here for you!